-Commercial vessel tax is a personal property tax.
-Generally, boats exempt from the watercraft excise tax are subject to the personal property tax.
+Commercially operated vessels exempted from the watercraft excise tax are subject to the state personal property tax levy.
 Vessels used exclusively for commercial fishing purposes and U.S. Coast Guard documented vessels used primarily for commercial purposes such as charter and time-share boats, tugs and barges are subject to this tax.
 The tax is owed for as long as a vessel is commercially registered.